Sarvina01/mini-ai-pipeline/README.md

 ## 4. Methods

 ### 4.1 Naïve Baseline
-**Method description:** Keyword-based classifier — each class has a curated list of keywords.
+**Method description:** Keyword-based classifier, means each class has a curated list of keywords.
 Headlines are scored by keyword occurrences and assigned to the highest-scoring class.
 Ties or zero matches are resolved deterministically.
 **Why naïve:** It ignores semantics, word order, and polysemy.
 Cannot handle synonyms or paraphrased expressions.
 **Limitations / failure modes::**
     - Fails on ambiguous headlines or headlines without keywords.